 There are no conflicts of interest among the current members of the Supervisory Board; in the case of new candidates, careful checks are carried out in advance to establish whether there are any conflicts of interest.
-On December 31, 2020, members of the Supervisory Board held 2.37% of the voting capital.
-For the remuneration of the Supervisory Board, reference is made to the system of remuneration of the Supervisory Board approved by the 28th Annual General Meeting on 15 July 2021 with a majority of 83.7 % (Annual General Meeting).
+On December 31, 2021, members of the Supervisory Board held 2.68 % of the voting capital.
+With regard to the remuneration of the Supervisory Board, reference is made to the system of remuneration of the Supervisory Board approved by the 28th Annual General Meeting on 15 July 2021 with a majority of 83.7 % (Annual General Meeting).
 The actual remuneration is broken down and presented individually in the remuneration report.

 The Supervisory Board of R. STAHL AG has the task of appointing the Executive Board of the company, supervising it in the management of the business and assisting it in an advisory capacity.

 The Supervisory Board meets at least five times a year to discuss the issues under discussion and to pass the necessary resolutions, usually on the basis of reports submitted by the Executive Board and documents received in advance to prepare for the meeting.
-In 2020, the Board met seven times, including a constituent meeting.
+In 2021, the Board met six times, including a constituent meeting.
 If necessary, the Supervisory Board convenes for additional or extraordinary meetings.
 In 2022, the Board met for five ordinary meetings and one extraordinary meeting.
 The possibility of adopting resolutions by written circular is used relatively rarely and only in cases that are particularly urgent.
 Minutes of the meetings are prepared and distributed to all members of the Supervisory Board as well as to the Executive Board of the company (only insofar as it participated).
 Resolutions passed by circular letter are documented in the form of minutes of the adoption of the resolutions.
 In addition, there are information meetings without a formal session character, if required.